-Money transfer apps are a popular way of sending and receiving payments as a small business today, and one of the most commonly used apps is Zelle.
+In today’s fast-paced business environment, small business owners are increasingly turning to apps like Zelle to send and receive payments instantly, securely, and without high fees.
 One of the benefits of using Zelle is that you can either download it through its independent app or through your banking app, as more than 1,700 banking apps offer Zelle through their services.

 Apps like Zelle make it easier for business owners, vendors, suppliers, etc. to send money back and forth without any extra hassle, fees, or long wait times.
 Here are a few things you should know about Zelle and how it can be used in your small business.

-Zelle functions like any money transfer app that allows people to quickly send payments to friends and family, but also to vendors, clients, or partners.
+Zelle for business functions like any money transfer app that allows people to quickly send payments to friends and family, but also to vendors, clients, or partners.
 You can also accept payments through Zelle as a small business.
 However, not all financial institutions support business account use.
-In order to use Zelle for business transactions, you need to open a business bank account through an institution that does offer this.
-Many of the major banks support Zelle for business use.
-You can also often use Zelle for business through your smaller local bank’s mobile app.

 From there, you provide the customer with your Zelle business information, including a phone number or email address.
 They will use your contact information to send a payment directly to your account and you will be notified when the payment has been received.
 This also applies to outgoing payments from your business being sent to other businesses.